 In addition to combining my passion for nature and art, I would love to combine nature with STEM by pursuing environmental engineering in college.
 On weekends, I am a part of Model UN, where I participate in heated debates about international issues.
 Outside of school, I am a part of the swim team.
 My favorite events are 100-yard backstroke and 50-yard freestyle!
 I also enjoy volunteering with the Super Joey Foundation, a non-profit organization that is dedicated towards supporting families that are impacted by childhood cancer.
 In the winter, you can find me on the slopes of Whistler, skiing and snowboarding with my family.
 I hope that through my time with the Klondike, I can bring the beauty of nature to the city, and show the kind of world that I see through my eyes in art.

-By Eliana Pollock, 2018 In My Backyard Alum and current Youth Artist-in-Residency at Klondike Gold Rush NHP
+By Eliana Pollock, 2018 and 2020 In My Backyard Alum and 2020 Youth Artist-in-Residency at Klondike Gold Rush NHP

 Hi there!
 My name is Eliana, and I am currently a senior at Redmond High School and a Running Start student at Bellevue College.
 In the fall, I will begin my college studies at the University of Washington.
 Outside of academics, I spend my time running cross-country, reading books, listening to and playing music, leading and volunteering with the Redmond Interact Club, and of course, making art!